Pest ProblemsCrane Fly vs Mosquito: What’s the Difference?

 The main perk of neem oil bug spray for plants is that it is completely safe to use on fruits and veggies.
 Neem oil is an essential fatty acid; it is safe for us and our pets and doesn’t leave any residue in the soil.
 However, you should be careful with the oil, as it can harm some plants.
-Test-spray on a small area and wait for 24 hours, before spraying the entire plant.
+Test-spray on a small area and wait 24 hours before spraying the entire plant.
 Spray in the evening, and don’t treat the plants more than twice a week.

 Here is how to mix up your own homemade neem oil spray.

 To make your own soapy water for plant pests, finding the right soap for the application is of the utmost importance.
 Remember that any type of additives, like degreasers and scents in the soap, will most likely harm your plants, so avoid such products.
 For the purpose of soapy water plant spray, you need the most organic soap you can find.
 Castile soap is ideal because it is made from animal fat and organic oils, often olive oil.

 Once you find the right product, all you need to do is to mix the soap with water.

 Natural aphid vinegar spray is one of the most popular homemade aphid solutions.
-Vinegar is used as a deterrent for many bugs such as midges, mosquitos and to get rid of ants in the kitchen.
+Vinegar is used as a deterrent for many bugs, such as midges and mosquitos, and to get rid of ants in the kitchen.
 For use in the garden, you can mix one part vinegar with three parts water and one part soap.
 This vinegar pesticide spray can be used as a protective measure.
 It is effective against aphids, caterpillars and stink bugs.
-The soap will suffocate the pests, that are currently on the plant, and the vinegar will deter those that might come afterwards.
+The soap will suffocate the pests that are currently on the plant, and the vinegar will deter those that might come afterwards.